Talk a Good Game: Musical style, writing and composition

 Talk a Good Game was inspired by R&B artists New Edition, Pebbles, and Babyface, Rowland spoke on the album's musical direction saying "[It] feels like everything I wanted to make as far as music and R&B, I wanted to make sure my roots were really pronounced on this album."
-Rowland cited Whitney Houston, Marvin Gaye, and Stevie Wonder as the album's inspirations.
+Rowland cited Whitney Houston, Marvin Gaye and Stevie Wonder as the album's inspirations.

 The album opens with "Freak", an electro-R&B song that was originally recorded by American entertainer Jamie Foxx for his album Best Night of My Life (2010) It references Michael Jackson's "Thriller" as well as including a spoken bridge towards the end.
 Then comes "Kisses Down Low", an R&B and electronic track written by Marquel Middlebrooks, Timothy and Theron Thomas, Rowland, Mike Will Made It, with the latter producing the song.
 Rap-Up described the song as a "bedroom banger", whilst Billboard's Andrew Hampp described the song as an "unofficial" sequel to Rowland's most successful and sexually explicit single, 2010's "Motivation" (featuring Lil Wayne).
-Third in the album, is the adult contemporary-influenced "Gone", which features hip-hop rapper Wiz Khalifa.
+Third in the album, is the adult contemporary-influenced "Gone", which features the hip-hop rapper Wiz Khalifa.
 Harmony Samuels produced the "base-heavy" and radio friendly "snapping" beat which features a prominent sample of "Big Yellow Taxi", a 1970 single by Canadian singer-songwriter Joni Mitchell.
 It lyrically speaks about a "man who played with her heart" and how "she's done putting up with his games".
 Lyrics from Rowland include "There's a million ways that I could tell you / But I think I would rather show you that it's over / And I won't be back no more", whilst Khalifa raps "I been here before / And you know Kelly never lied / So you can get your stuff / And get to going / I'll get back to getting high".